scosche/DemoSDK24App/readme.md

 ### Bluetooth® Smart and ANT+
 Great for use with smartphones, tablets, smart and sport watches, exercise equipment and many other devices that support Bluetooth® Smart or ANT+ heart rate data.

+## November 2020 Update:
+ScoscheSDK24 Framework no longer has 3rd Party Dependencies.
+The SDK can included with only CoreBluetooth Library provided by Apple.
+Also added is HRV (Heart Rate Variability).
+Note that Sport Mode needs to be in HRV mode to populate RRInterval.

 # Getting Started
 This repositorty contains the ScoscheSDK24 Framework.
 This framework may be used to integrate Scosche Rhythm 24 and Rhythm+ activity sensor data into iOS apps.

+There are 2 methods to include ScoscheSDK24 Framework.
+## Local SDK
+This demo app now includes the framework directly in the frameworks folder.
+Updates to this framework can be found [here](https://github.com/scosche/ScoscheSDK24)
+## CocoaPods

 ### Build dependancies
-* Xcode 10.1 and above
+* Xcode 12.0 and above
 * Cocoapods 1.0 and above
-* Physical iOS 11.0 & above device with Bluetooth to test (Note: Simulator does not have a BLE radio, and can not be used to test communication)
+* Physical iOS 12.0 & above device with Bluetooth to test (Note: Simulator does not have a BLE radio, and can not be used to test communication)
 * Scosche Rhythm+ or Rhythm 24 sensor